mui/mui-x/docs/data/data-grid/server-side-data/index.md

 }
 ```

-Here's how the code will look like for the above example:
+Here's how the code will look like for the above example when implemented with data source:

 ```tsx
 const customDataSource: DataSource = {